mEyob/mEyob.github.io/_pages/about.md

 social: true
 ---

-Misikir Eyob enjoys applying mathematical disciplines such as Operations Research, Probability and Statistics to solve real world Engineering problems.
-He completed his Ph.D. in November 2018 focusing on stochastic modeling and analysis of cost-aware scaling and load balancing for distributed computing systems.
+Misikir Eyob is a researcher, with experience applying a wide range of quantitative approaches to analyze and optimize complex non-deterministic systems.
+His background in the telecom industry and academia enable him to proactively identify and tackle real-world engineering and business problems.

+He is passionate about data-driven problem solving, and has expertise in applying numerical analysis, stochastic modeling, data analysis and machine learning to optimize cost/value in distributed cloud computing systems.